Essential Information

 Prices

-New Zealand is a good value destination, particularly for visitors from Australia, Europe and the United States.
+New Zealand is a good value destination, particularly for visitors from Australia, Europe and the United States of America.
 Visitors can spend as little as NZ$65 per day by staying in backpacker accommodation, which starts at around $15 for dorm beds, and self-catering.
 A night’s accommodation in a private room will cost anywhere from NZ$50 to NZ$300 and beyond.
 As a general rule, a typical main meal in a restaurant may cost NZ$15 to NZ$45.

 Public holidays